Bob Margett

-Robert G. Margett (born May 8, 1929) was a California state senator until 2008.
+Robert G. Margett (May 8, 1929 – October 18, 2023) was an American politician who was a California state senator from 2000 to 2008.
 He represented the 29th Senate District, which includes parts of Los Angeles, Orange and San Bernardino counties.
 He is a Republican and served on the Budget and Fiscal Review Committee, Government Organization Committee, Natural Resources and Water Committee, Public Safety Committee and Transportation and Housing Committee.

 Formerly a mayor in Arcadia, California, he was first elected to the State Senate in 2000 and was re-elected to represent the 29th Senate District in November 2004.
 Previously he sat in the State Assembly, representing the 59th District, from 1995 to 2000.